Chris-Z-85/Social-Network/README.md

 ## Features

- * Registration / Log in
+ * Registration / Log in / Password rest (Amazon SES)
- * Changing a profile default picture and adding a bio
+ * Changing default profile picture and adding a bio
  * Searching for other users (incremental search)
  * Different actions possible on other user profile: sending/cancelling a friend request, unfriending or accepting/rejecting requests
- * Chat for users with messages displayed real time
+ * Chat for platform users with messages displayed real time

  ## Preview